-To help get you started, there is a partially-implemented handler for exit already in place, as well as stub implementations of handlers for getpid and waitpid.
+To help get you started, there is a partially-implemented handler for exit already in place, as well as stub implementatations of handlers for getpid and waitpid.
 You will need to complete the implementations of these handlers, and also create and implement a handler for fork.

 There is a man (manual) page for each OS/161 system call.
-These manual pages describe the expected behaviour of the system calls.
+These manual pages describe the expected behaviour of the system calls and specify the values expected to be returned by the system calls, including the error numbers that they may return.
+You should consider these manual pages to be part of the specification of this assignment, since they describe the way that that system calls that you are implementing are expected to behave.
 The system call man pages are located in the OS/161 source tree under os161-1.99/man/syscall.
 They are also available on-line through the course web page.